The University of Texas at Austin - What Starts Here Changes The World H1N1 (swine flu) and seasonal flu - what you should know

 • Abdominal cramping

-• Itchy, water eyes
+• Itchy, watery eyes

-The most common food allergies for adults are:
+The most common adult food allergies are:

 • Peanuts and tree nuts